On conditional distortion risk measures under uncertainty: Appendix

 and that for any $X \in \sX$,

 To show the theorem, it is sufficient for us to show that there exists a monotone and normalized set function $\gamma_Z$ on $\sB(\mbox{Ran}(Z))$ depending on $Z$ such that for any $X \in \sX_+$,

-Note that in ($\ref{5017}$), for the simplicity of notations, we have dropped the parentheses after the set function $\gamma_Z$, which should bracket the relevant measurable set, but this should not prevent one from rightly understanding.
+Note that in (\ref{5017}), for the simplicity of notations, we have dropped the parentheses after the set function $\gamma_Z$, which should bracket the relevant measurable set, and this should not prevent one from right understanding.
 Therefore, we will also keep dropping this kinds of parentheses accordingly in the subsequent proofs.

 To this end, we first define two set functions $\alpha_Z$, $\beta_Z$ : $\sB(\mbox{Ran}(Z)) \rightarrow \mathbb{R}_+$, through